-Important system files are supplied with a migration inhibit in their catalog entry (be sure to copy only with COPY-FILE-PROTECTION=SAME).
+Important system files are supplied with a migration inhibit in their catalog entry (be sure to copy only with COPY-FILE-PROTECTION=\SAME).
 Customer files can also be protected with a migration inhibit.
-In respecting the migration inhibit, however, HSMS makes no distinction between different users (see section "Allowing migration" on page 387).
+In respecting the migration inhibit, however, HSMS makes no distinction between different users (see section "Allowing migration").